 However, ANY cannabis use, including medical cannabis, even if no other evidence of abuse or neglect is found is considered a huge problem by both CPS and in family court for biological parents, guardians, foster parents, adoptive parents, and anyone seeking temporary or permanent custody of children.
 CPS treats all cases of child custody the same even in states where cannabis use is legal for adult-use or medicinal reasons.
 Federal marijuana prohibition is cited regardless of state of residence.

 Marijuana law reform must include family court and Child Protective Services.
 If the intention is to protect children, CPS decisions should be based on more than simple possession of cannabis which has ZERO reported deaths.
-Possession of alcohol or any legal medicines in the home, which have much greater risks, is not treated the same…evidence of abuse or neglect is taken into consideration.
+Possession of alcohol or any legal medicines in the home, which have much greater risks, is not treated the same by CPS.

 © 2019 Cruel Consequences All rights reserved.